Zevolusion/aws-alexa-workshop-smarthome/README.md

 ## Alexa Workshop Smart Home - Alexa Backend Lambda

-This is the source code of [Step 6: CREATE THE ALEXA BACKEND](https://alexaworkshop.com/smart-home/7.create-lambda/).
+This is the source code of http://hub.bosicloud.com/pages/viewpage.action?pageId=26215056.

-If you are looking for the whole lab, please visit [AWS & Alexa Workshop - Smart Home Skills](https://alexaworkshop.com/smart-home/).

 If you have any issues, please create issues in [aws-samples/aws-alexa-workshop](https://github.com/aws-samples/aws-alexa-workshop/issues) repository.